Automatic Swimming Pool Cleaners – The Basics

 Automatic swimming pool cleaners can save pool owners time by reducing the amount of hands-on cleaning, and help save money by reducing the amount of time the pump and filter system must run.
 While a separate filtration system will always be necessary to keep your pool water clean and clear, more is better.
 Herein lies the value of automatic swimming pool cleaners.
 Pool owners can simply put them in the pool, turn them or hook them up, and walk away.
 It’s as easy as "Set it, and forget it!"
 They clean dirt, debris, and even sand from the pool walls and pool floor.
 If used regularly, they allow you to spend more time enjoying your pool and less time maintaining it.

-There are three types of automatic swimming pool cleaners: suction cleaners, pressure cleaners, and robotic cleaners.
+automatic swimming pool cleaners: suction cleaners, pressure cleaners, and robotic cleaners.
 Each has its own distinct characteristics and qualities.

 Automatic Suction Pool Cleaner.
 Suction cleaners operate by utilizing the vacuum power of the pool’s own existing pump and filtration system.
 They are the least expensive automatic pool cleaner to purchase and are the easiest to install because they do not require a separate booster pool pump.
 Their operation is also very simple: they clean whenever the pool filter is running.
 In fact, they are often left in the swimming pool throughout the swimming season.
 The downside?
 They are unable to clean walls or any pools without flat floors, and because they use the pool’s filter additional monitoring and cleaning of the filter is necessary.